michalk-k/Home-Assistant-TimscaleDB/ha-energy-spot.md

 <details>
 <summary>For users of the Czech Energy Spot Prices custom integration</summary>
-The `Czech Energy Spot Prices` integration provides a `sensor.tomorrow_spot_electricity_hour_order` sensor with a significant flaw: when prices are set in its attributes, the state is set to `none`, causing LTSS to ignore it.
-Below is a template sensor that resolves this and structures the data as required:
+The `Czech Energy Spot Prices` integration provides a `sensor.tomorrow_spot_electricity_hour_order` sensor which have a significant flaw: when prices are set in its attributes, the state is set to `none`, causing LTSS to ignore it.
+Below is a template sensor that creates new sensor which contains valid state.
+At the same time it reorganizes prices data into more logical form:

 ```yaml
 template: